ledger/ledger/README.md

 void advance (octet_iterator& it, distance_type n);
 ```

 `it`: a reference to an iterator pointing to the beginning of an UTF-8 encoded code point.
 After the function returns, it is incremented to point to the nth following code point.
-`n`: a positive integer that shows how many code points we want to advance.
+`n`: number of code points `it` should be advanced.
+A negative value means decrement.

 Example of use: